adimare/perceptron/README.md

 |**layerSizes**|*Required* array|Determines the amount of layers in the neural network and the size of each layer.
 The first number in the array corresponds to the size of the input layer, the last number corresponds to the size of the output layer, and all numbers in between determine the sizes of the hidden layers|
 |**input**|*Required* array|The features for an unlabeled example.|

+Perform forward propagation to output a prediction for an unlabeled set of features.
 ```console
 result = predict(neuralNetwork, [400 16 16 10], TestSet(12,:));
 ```